There’s no doubt being intelligent has its advantages. But many studies have also revealed a disturbing link between intelligence and depression.

 How to stop the link between intelligence and depression

 There is a difference between being intelligent and being wise.
 Wisdom comes from open-mindedness.
-From admitting your own flaws, being open to new ideas and suggestions.
+From admitting your own flaws to being open to new ideas and suggestions.
 It involves leaving the past behind with no regrets.

 At the end of the day, it might well be that intelligence and depression are linked until further research is carried out.
 After all, it was genius Ernest Hemingway that wrote: